msacar/socket-io-proxy-publisher/README.md

 # socket-io-reverse-proxy-server

 ## Features
-Helps developers to  publish their localhost via socket.io on on aws, heroku or any server can run node.js Uses socket.io to make a one way reverse proxy
+Helps developers to reverse proxy their localhost via socket.io on on aws, heroku or any server can run node.js Uses socket.io to make a one way reverse proxy

 - a Node.js server (any server can run node.js which is going to be our publicly reachable server)